Newland & Associates, PLC

 Improper or incorrect IRS assessments (tax debts) can arise in many ways:

 Left to their own devices, probably nearly everyone, except, perhaps, Bill Gates, would assert that they have “insufficient assets and income” to pay their taxes.
-Determining how much a Taxpayer can pay within a “reasonable period of time” (a criteria not quoted above, but an important factor), and convincing the IRS of the correctness of the position, is the “nub” of the art of getting an Offer processed and accepted.
+Determining how much a Taxpayer can pay within a “reasonable period of time” (a criteria not quoted above, but an important factor), and convincing the IRS of the correctness of the position, is the “nub” of the art of getting a Doubt as to Collectability Offer processed and accepted.

-Effective Tax Administration (ETA), as mentioned directly above, allows the IRS to take into consideration exceptional circumstances that would make it inequitable for an Offer not to be accepted.
-When submitting an Offer based on ETA, a Taxpayer has to prove that he or she is not eligible to submit an Offer under the doubt as to liability or doubt as to collectibility guidelines.
+Effective Tax Administration (ETA) allows the IRS to take into consideration exceptional circumstances, such as hardship, that would make it inequitable for an Offer not to be accepted.
+When submitting an Offer based on ETA, a Taxpayer has to prove that he or she is not eligible to submit an Offer under the doubt as to liability or doubt as to collectability guidelines.

 In our experience, it is hard to imagine the circumstances under which the IRS would actually exercise its authority in a manner which would be conducive to accepting an Offer under the criteria of ETA.
 When Congress suggested that ETA be added as an Offer alternative, the intent was to assist Taxpayers in resolving longstanding tax issues and possibly abate the penalties and interest which arose out of the IRS’s delinquent assessments.
-According to the IRS manual, however, a Taxpayer is only eligible for ETA Offer consideration if the realizable collection potential (net total of a Taxpayer’s assets plus future income) is higher than the tax liability.
-Because of this, it is very unlikely that the IRS will accept many Offers under the ETA guidelines.
+The IRM offers a few examples of when consideration of an ETA Offer may be appropriate.
+These examples usually involve some sort of serious illness or circumstances in which liquidating the Taxpayer’s assets to pay the full tax liability would result in exceptional economic hardship.
+It is doubtful that the IRS will accept many Offers under the ETA guidelines.

 THE PLAYERS

 As in all real life tragedies, players are needed.
-In addition to the Taxpayer-Offeror, there is often another person, perhaps a relative or friend (a/k/a a “Saint”), who is paying the amount offered on behalf of the Taxpayer-Offeror.
+In addition to the Taxpayer-Offeror, there is often another person, perhaps a relative or friend (a/k/a a “Saint”), who is paying some or all of the amount offered on behalf of the Taxpayer-Offeror.

-An Offer in Compromise deemed to be “processable” by the IRS is usually assigned to an Offer Specialist.
-Since the designation of Offer Specialist did not exist until quite recently, many of the Offer Specialists are “recycled” IRS Revenue Officers.
+An Offer deemed to be “processable” by the IRS is usually assigned to an Offer Specialist.
+Since the designation of Offer Specialists did not exist until fairly recently, many of the Offer Specialists are “recycled” IRS Revenue Officers.
 These Revenue Officers have (had) the unenviable job of collecting unpaid taxes and unfiled returns.
 Consequently, quite a few IRS Collection employees, Revenue Officers, have become known for toughness and tenacity in tax collection matters.

-Since many of the Offer Specialists are former Revenue Officers, it should be assumed that many of the IRS “retread-employees” are not ideally suited for these new positions.
+Because many of the Offer Specialists are former Revenue Officers, it might be concluded that many of these IRS “retread-employees” are not ideally suited for evaluating Offers.
 Providing a “Fresh Start” to Taxpayers (one of the stated goals of the 1999 Offer in Compromise procedures) is not an objective viewed with favor by many of the Offer Specialists; hence the Taxpayer’s need for a professional’s help.

 PROCESSING THE OFFER